Find Affordable College Courses

 Read More…

-With a ranking of #6, Weber State University did quite well on this year’s best schools for human development and family studies students.
-Located in the city of Ogden, WSU is a public school with a fairly large student population.
+Weber State University came in at #6 in this year’s edition of the Best Child Development & Family Studies Schools in the Rocky Mountains Region ranking.
+Located in the small city of Ogden, WSU is a public school with a fairly large student population.

 After completing their degree, human development graduates from WSU carry an average student debtload of $17,500.